 I hear that classes are large at UCI, how big will my Bridge classes be?

 Bridges to University Success is a large lecture class (150+ students) with small discussion and writing sections (20-25 students).
 The other required Bridge class (The Making of Modern Science) is limited to Bridge participants and, as a result, is smaller.

-> Freshman Summer Bridge will be limited to approximately 87 students.
-Space is limited and eligible applicants will be admitted first-come, first-served, so apply early!
+Summer Bridge will be limited to approximately 125-150 students.
+Eligible applicants will be admitted first-come, first-served, so apply early!

-> Most students eligible for Freshman Summer Bridge will have all of their expenses covered by the Summer Bridge Scholarship.
+Most students eligible for Summer Bridge will have all of their expenses covered by the Summer Bridge Scholarship.
 Some students who do not meet the requirements for full aid may be offered partial scholarships.
-To determine financial eligibility, a 2018-19 FAFSA/California Dream Act AND a 2019-20 FAFSA/California Dream Act must be received by May 27th.
-If you already have already filed a 2018-19 and/or 2019-20 FAFSA/California Dream Act, please be sure that UCI is authorized to view it by adding the school code=001314.
+To determine financial eligibility, a 2022-23 FAFSA/California Dream Act AND a 2023-24 FAFSA/California Dream Act.

-> While not for everyone, the small cohort experience you get with Bridge can be particularly helpful.
+While not for everyone, the small cohort experience you get with Bridge can be particularly helpful.
 You will be living and learning with a small group of students from similar backgrounds to your own and have staff and students who will work with you to make the most of your experience.
-Students who have participated in past Bridge programs formed friendships and support systems that lasted throughout their time at UCI and beyond.
+Students who have participated in past Bridge programs formed friendships and support systems that lasted throughout their time at UCI and beyond!
 It is also the gateway to continuing services through UCI’s Student Success Initiatives (SSI) with year-round advising, mentoring, tutoring, workshops, study space, and more.
-Browse this site to learn more about SSS.

-> Want to learn more and/or apply now?
+Want to learn more and/or apply now?

 Application coming soon!
 Please visit our “Application” and “Program Benefits” tab above to learn more about the program.